nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The pre-existing contacts that come when you first launch are just some examples that you can play around with.
 Now, you may enter `clear` in the command box to clear all contacts and start off with a fresh database.

->**Tip**: Be careful not to accidentally enter the `clear` command, it will not ask twice before wiping your database!
+>💡 **Tip**: Be careful not to accidentally enter the `clear` command, it will not ask twice before wiping your database!

 If you need more info on the usage of each command, you can refer to the relevant sections below.